webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (42‒51s)

-When GitHub first announced Checks API,
+When GitHub first announced Checks API,<br>
-I was very excited and wanted to try it out.
+I was very excited and wanted to try it out.<br>
-I started looking into it and realized that it required a type of integration I wasn't familiar with back then — GitHub Apps.
+I started looking into it and realized<br>
+that it required a type of integration I wasn't familiar with back then —<br>
+GitHub Apps.
-I also found out that most of CIs don't support it natively and wanted to work around this.
+I also found out that most of CIs don't support it natively<br>
+and wanted to work around this.<br>
-I still wanted to be able to post my test outcomes from within CI jobs to this new shiny API.
+I still wanted to be able to post my test outcomes from within CI jobs to this new shiny API.<br>
-So I've created this CLI for publishing things to Checks API.
+So I've created this CLI for publishing things to Checks API.<br>
-It needed a few hacks with pygithub wrapper but I've got it working.
+It needed a few hacks with pygithub wrapper<br>
+but I've got it working.<br>
-And now, you can try out this API using just CLI and proper credentials.
+And now, you can try out this API using just CLI and proper credentials.<br>
 I've never got to use it in CIs, though.

 >>>>>